-Sometimes the insurance company for the other driver will contact you, or a family member, within hours or days of an injury incident.
-The insurance adjuster will try to assure you that the company wants to deal with your fairly, and pay you the compensation you deserve, as a result of the negligence of their insured client.
+After an accident, the other driver’s insurance company might contact you or a family member.
+The insurance adjuster will try to assure you that the company wants to deal with you fairly and pay you the compensation you deserve as a result of the negligence of their insured client.

-The caller will ask you questions about what happened, what injuries you have, and, if the victim is your family member who was fatally injured, the adjuster will want to know more about the deceased person.
-They may tape record the telephone conversation without telling you — a fact that can haunt you later as your earlier statements “backfire.”
+They will ask you questions about what happened and want details pertaining to the injuries you acquired.
+If the victim is your family member who was fatally injured, the adjuster will want to know more about the deceased person.
+Unfortunately, they may record the telephone conversation without telling you — a fact that can haunt you later as your earlier statements “backfire.”

-What you may not know about Michigan law is that in order to qualify for any money at all against the other driver for your pain and suffering (even if the other driver is 100% at fault), you have to have “serious” injuries that impair you, or have serious scarring, brain injury, or loss of life.
+What you may not know about Michigan law is that to qualify for any money at all against the other driver for your pain and suffering (even if the other driver is 100 percent at fault), you have to have “serious” injuries that impair you, or have severe scarring, brain injury, or loss of life.

-There is no precise definition as to what a “serious” injury is, but it usually takes more than muscle strains or bruises to interest an insurance company in offering you any money.
-They don’t care if your car was wrecked and you have no way to get to work, or if your spouse had to find a babysitter for two days while you were in the hospital.
+There is no precise definition of a “serious” injury.
+Still, it usually takes more than muscle strains or bruises to interest an insurance company in offering you any money.
+They don’t care if your car was wrecked and you cannot get to work or if your spouse had to find a babysitter for two days while you were in the hospital.
 It’s not as simple as you might think to get compensation for an auto injury.

-The insurance company will stay in touch with you, assuring you that they care about how your recovery is doing, and reminding you that if you don’t hire a lawyer, you won’t have to pay attorney fees.
-The insurance company may even offer to pay a lawyer for you to go to court to finalize a settlement for a child who was hurt in the collision, or on behalf of a family member whom you lost in the collision (there are some cases that have to have court approval even if you think you have a “done deal” with the insurance company).
+The insurance company will stay in touch with you, assuring you that they care about your recovery and reminding you that if you don’t hire a lawyer, you won’t have to pay attorney fees.
+The insurance company may even offer to pay a lawyer for you to go to court to finalize a settlement for a child who was hurt in the collision or on behalf of a family member whom you lost in the collision (some cases have to have court approval even if you think you have a “done deal” with the insurance company).

 While there is no reason to think that the insurance company will lie to you about how much insurance coverage is available to cover the person who caused the accident, they are under no obligation to tell you if other people, including you, may have had additional coverages that could add to the amount of money you could get.